-She is an active member of the NSA Science of Security research group where she focuses on formalizing components of ethical hacking procedures and the human aspect of cybersecurity.
-Dr. Provost's most current talk was given at the 2021 NSA HoTSoS Hard Problems session, entitled Formal Treatments of Ethical Hacking to Improve Identification of Vulnerabilities in Complex Computing Environments.
+She is an active member of the National Security Agency Science of Security research group, focused on formalizing components of ethical hacking procedures and the human aspect of cybersecurity.
+Provost's most current talk was given at the 2021 NSA HoTSoS Hard Problems session, entitled Formal Treatments of Ethical Hacking to Improve Identification of Vulnerabilities in Complex Computing Environments.

-Provost completed her B.S. in Computer Science at the University of Texas at Austin and worked on her doctorate in mathematics with a focus on formal methods with the ACL2 Research Group in Austin.
+Provost completed her Bachelor of Science in computer science at the University of Texas, Austin and worked on her doctorate in mathematics with a focus on formal methods with the ACL2 Research Group in Austin.

-In all of her work, Dr. Provost is an advocate for equity and excellence in computer science education at all levels both in her policy work and service.
-Dr. Provost advises federal legislators in the northeast on current cybersecurity breaches including the most recent Solar Winds breach.
+In her policy work and service, Provost advocates for equity and excellence in computer science education at all levels.
+She advises federal legislators in the Northeast on cybersecurity breaches including the most recent Solar Winds breach.
 She is also part of the mentorship board for Women in Cybersecurity (WiCys).